amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-interpret.md

 If you create custom buckets, the percentages returned will be calculated using only users who fall between the min and max values for your bucket.

+{{partial:admonition type='note'}}
-**NOTE:** The median bar will still be calculated based on the full data set, regardless of the bucket min and max values.
+The median bar will still be calculated based on the full data set, regardless of the bucket min and max values.
+{{/partial:admonition}}

 You can also switch from a histogram view to a new time series, depicting how median time to convert changes over time.
 Click the *Distribution* drop-down and select *Over Time.*